alok-sriv/Flask-Blog/02- Templates/readme.md

 I used main.css for better colors, and place that file in static.
 In flask we put files such as css, images in static folder.</br>
 > mkdir -p blog/static </br>

-I have updated layout.html to add sidebar and include main.css. </br>
+I have updated layout.html to add sidebar and include main.css.</br>

 I have updated home.html as well with some better html code for posts </br>

+I have not explained all these html and css code as we will focus on Flask.
+Refer code in GitHub repo for more details.</br>

 Now, you will see better site for our blog.